 For example, many standard arm exercises call for 10 to 15 repetitions of a movement.
-However, high-intensity training would only require six to 10 repetitions because of the added weight.
-As an added benefit, high-intensity arm exercises can reduce the time you spend in the gym, making your workout time more productive.
+However, high-intensity training would only require six to 10 repetitions because of the added weight according to the American Council on Exercise.
+As an added benefit, high-intensity arm exercises can be done at home or can reduce the time you spend in the gym, making your workout time more productive.

-Eat high-protein foods with every meal, taking in about 0.8 grams of protein per for every kilogram of body weight each day.
+Eat high-protein foods with every meal, taking in about 0.37 grams of protein for every pound of body weight each day according to the Academy of Nutrition and Dietetics.
 High-protein foods you choose should be relatively lean and rich in amino acids, which help to rebuild damaged muscle tissue and aid in growth.

 Consume complex carbohydrates with each meal.
 Examples of high-quality complex carbohydrates include brown rice, potatoes, whole grain bread, quinoa and oatmeal.
 Complex carbohydrates should make up the bulk of your daily caloric intake because they are responsible for forming muscle glycogen.

 Avoid Fruit and Simple Sugars